Please save these dates and follow the ENRD website for further updates!

 How is ELARD active in the making of the Long Term Vision?

 - Thematic Workinggroup #rural40 for Long Term Vision of Rural Areas from ENRD(European Network for Rural Development).

 - EU Multi-Actor Platform (MAP) av SHERPA.
 Sustainable Hub to Engage into Rural Policies with Actors (SHERPA) is a four-year project (2019-2023) with 17 partners funded by the Horizon 2020 programme.
 It aims to gather knowledge that contributes to the formulation of recommendations for future policies relevant to EU rural areas, by creating a science-society-policy interface which provides a hub for knowledge and policy.

-- The voice of rural Europe for the future of Europe-ELARD members gathers their opionions on the Future of Rural Europe, and this has been sent around to politicians, officials and other interested actors around EU and on national level.
+- The voice of rural Europe for the future of Europe-ELARD members gathered their opinions on the future of rural Europe on the 9th of May (Europeday) and has sent it to various politicians, officials and other interested actors around EU and on national level